banteg/gas-costs/readme.md

 the per-account file can be used for sending gas reimbursements.

+another script called `safe_costs.py` accepts a list of gnosis safe addresses as input and outputs the costs incurred by accounts who called `execTransaction`, including failed ones.

 ## how it works

 1. find all outgoing transactions using `trace_filter` using batches of 100,000 blocks.